alibaghernejad/FScrobble/README.md

 ## 💡 Why F# and .NET?

 To be honest this a side project.
 A hobby project.
 During listenning to the _[Udo Lindenberg](https://en.wikipedia.org/wiki/Udo_Lindenberg)_ and [Bruce Springsteen](https://en.wikipedia.org/wiki/Bruce_Springsteen) **Catchy Songs**, needed to track my _music listening habits_ and came to this idea to write my own script, using MPRIS.
-Obviously there are another services that are great and can do that but i wanted to have a full control about the the data that transmitted to the provided servers.
+Obviously there are another services that are great and can do that but i wanted to have a full control about the data that transmitted to the provided servers.
 Alongside that, using F# echo-system and it's unique approach to software development that brings functional programming in combine to .NET that seamlenslyy improved by performace, security and features in new versions was a great experience.
 It's not about F#.
 It's about this fact that there are another approachs to software development, in which the result product is efficent, easier to develop, deploy and maintenance.